yortch/openshiftv3-rhoar-workshop/Lab-4-Vert.x-Noun_Service.md

 Vertx Futures represent the result of an action that may, or may not, have occurred yet.
 They allow us to call multiple methods and do other work while the methods execute.

-You probably noticed that we are blocking the event loop while reading the adjectives file.
+You probably noticed that we are blocking the event loop while reading the noun file.
 "Don't block the event loop!" is Vert.x' cardinal rule, but in the case of initializing the app it is okay.
-After all if we can't load the adjectives there is no reason for the service to start.
+After all if we can't load the noun there is no reason for the service to start.

 Let's extract the code that creates the HttpServer into its' own method that returns a Future: